-- 3. During the period 2012 2030 provision will be made for a total of 84.588.59 ha of employment land 1 - 4.
+- 3. During the period 2012 2030 provision will be made for a total of \$\frac{84.5}{21.59}\$ ha of employment land - 4.
 New employment development will be provided on the following types of land: - a) Strategic Employment Locations (identified in Policy MN2) - b) Employment Allocations (identified in Policy MN2) - c) Land within Primarily Industrial Existing Employment Areas (Policy ED3) - d) Sites with planning permission for employment development - e) Other suitable sites in Sefton - 5.
-Sefton will work jointly with the other Liverpool City Region local planning authorities, including West Lancashire Borough Council, and the Liverpool City Region LEP to establish, objectively, the level of long term growth appropriate in Sefton through the joint commissioning of further housing and employment assessments.
-In the event that further housing or employment provision is needed in Sefton, an immediate review or partial review of the Sefton Local Plan will be brought forward to address these matters.
-The review will commence within 6 months of the adoption of the Sefton Local Plan and the completion of proposed Strategic Housing and Employment Land Market Assessment (SHELMA), whichever is later, and will be completed within 3 years from the date of the Local Plan adoption.
+Sefton is working jointly with the other Liverpool City Region local planning authorities and the Liverpool City Region Local Enterprise Partnership to undertake the Strategic Housing and Employment Land Market Assessment (SHELMA) to establish, objectively, the level of long-term growth in housing and employment needs appropriate in Sefton.
+In the event that it is demonstrated that further housing or employment provision is required in Sefton, an immediate review or partial review of the Sefton Local Plan will be brought forward to address these matters.
+The review will commence following the adoption of the Sefton Local Plan.
+It will take into account the findings of the SHELMA, and will be submitted within two years from the date of the Local Plan adoption.